 Stay tuned for our next blog post, where I’ll give you my top tips for how to create high-quality, profitable bundles.
 In the meantime, do you have any questions about bundling items to sell via FBA?
 I would love to hear your thoughts in the comments below.

-I once thought that creating bundles was not a good use of time, but after I read The Book of Bundles: A Guide to Creating and Selling Bundles on Amazon by Anita Breeze, my mind was opened to the profit possibilities bundles offer Amazon sellers.
+I once thought that creating bundles was not a good use of time, but after I read The Book of Bundles: A Guide to Creating and Selling Bundles on Amazon, my mind was opened to the profit possibilities bundles offer Amazon sellers.

 With step-by-step instructions for those who are new to bundling, as well as advanced tips for more seasoned bundlers, this book is filled with profitable strategies and suggestions on creating fast-selling bundles on Amazon.
 Anita even simplifies and explains the sometimes confusing step of getting UPC exemptions for bundles.